-Shareholders liquidate regional carrier Air Italy
+Shareholders pull the plug on regional airliner Air Italy

-MILAN (AP) — Regional carrier Air Italy said Tuesday it will cease operations and liquidate after shareholders decided against further investments to keep it afloat.
+MILAN (AP) — Regional carrier Air Italy said Tuesday it will cease operations and go into liquidation after shareholders opted against putting more money into the company to keep it afloat.

+The move follows two years of losses during which the airline sought to transform itself from being a summer holiday carrier called Meridiana into a national carrier with flights across Europe.

-The move came after the airline, formerly called Meridiana, was relaunched two years ago with a 51%-stake controlled by Alisarda, the Aga Khan’s Sardinia-based holding company, and 49% by Qatar Airways.
+When Air Italia was launched two years ago, Alisarda, the Aga Khan’s Sardinia-based holding company, had a 51%-stake and Qatar Airways took 49%.

 Qatar Airways said in a statement that it would have been willing to continue its support of the airline ‘’but this would have only been possible with the commitment of all shareholders.”